crate/crate-clients-tools/docs/connect/index.md

 ```

-### Examples and Tutorials
+### Starter guides

-This section enumerates a few client libraries by example, and demonstrates
+This section enumerates a few client libraries by example, demonstrating
-how to connect to your CrateDB cluster.
+how to connect to your CrateDB cluster correspondingly.

 ::::{sd-table}
 :widths: 2 10